isomerpages/pa-corp/_sparks-volunteer-programs/Caring for our community/Programme Curator.md

 We are looking for group volunteers to co-curate programmes for THK Home residents in these 2 areas:<br><br>

 a) Activities of Daily Living - routine activities such as eating, dressing, etc<br><br>
-b) Community Living Skills - basic skills such as ability to take care of oneself in terms of living, diet, etc.s.
+b) Community Living Skills - basic skills such as ability to take care of oneself in terms of living, diet, etc.
 					</td>
 				</tr>
 				<tr>